-forests and tribal land.
+be seen as a compromise because of the fact that it ended in a treaty, however we must remember that the tribe had been forced.
+On several occasions throughout history, the Menominee (and other tribes) have had to go into conflicts with both the state and federal governments to stay in possession of their forests and tribal land.
 In 1854, a small sawmill was bought by the Menominee so that they could cut the lumber that they had harvested on their land13.
 In order to do this they had to actually fight the government to have the rights to their own reservation.
+Some of these political fights ended in compromises, sadly, most didn't.

 During the process of becoming more self relying14 in the late 1800s and early 1900s, the tribe was forced to fight numerous policies and government agencies.
 For example, after a large blowdown in 1905, a request was made to erect another sawmill so they could cut the logs that had been salvaged15.
 In 1908 a law was passed that gave them the right to build the new mill.
 This would not have been possible without Senator LaFollette16 who aided them when trying to convince congress members to pass the law.
 Eventually, in 1973, Congress passed the Menominee Restoration Act, which "restored Menominee lands to reservation status"17.
+This shows how little representation the tribes had in the governments and how hard they had to work to attain even a small compromise.

 The public generally supported the logging companies for very obvious reasons.
 It was cheap and profitable, and while there were some dangers to logging, it was a relatively easy way to get money.
 Most people knew close to nothing about any of the tribes, which is still an issue today.
-At the time Native American tribes had close to no voice when trying to resolve conflicts.
+Again, Native American tribes had close to no voice when trying to resolve conflicts.
 For example, the Potawatomi were once described as being unsuccessful in trying to "develop toward a golden age in their primitive culture."

-18 One of the reasons that our logging practices were so unstable was that most people were very ignorant of how the tribes were doing things differently and why it was working.
-While the major logging companies were starting to exhaust the forests of Wisconsin, Native American tribes had huge amounts timber on their land, which as you can see in the map located in appendix A, was located all over the state in many major lumbering regions.
-Most companies saw this as an opportunity to get money fast.
+18 One of the reasons that our logging practices were so unstable was that most people were very ignorant